robert-cameron/jenga_bot/README.md

 The primary users are children who need interactive companionship during periods of solitude.
 Parents are the key customers, as they seek reliable solutions that reduce screen dependency and provide peace of mind.
 Educational institutions and after‑school programs may also benefit from such systems, using them to enhance learning and social engagement in structured environments.

 ## System Purpose
 The robot is designed to provide interactive companionship and stimulating activities for children, offering a safe and engaging alternative to passive screen time.
-By fostering attention, creativity, and social interaction, it helps improve emotional well‑being and developmental outcomes.
+Fostering attention, creativity, and social interaction helps improve emotional well‑being and developmental outcomes.
 At the same time, it reassures parents that their children are meaningfully engaged even when alone at home.

+[Insert the video here]

 ---